ryanbarouki/mapl/README.md

 # TODO
 - Show map at the end with location of answer
-- Make sure coords are actually random
+- Make sure coords are actually random - find another way to generate locations
 - Add a play again button at the end
 - Make it clear that user has 3 guesses per round
+- Add error handling for API and timeout
 - Add a breakdown at the end
 - Multiple rounds?
 - Maybe generate coords and pick one randomly -- avoids API call